josescuderoh/retail_forecasting/readme.md

 ## Assumptions

-1. Stations are within the same city
+1. Weather stations are within the same city
 2. Behavior of product sales across all stores has similar characteristics.
 3. These are the records of all transactions involving the 111 "weather-sensitive" products from 2012 to 2014.